-OceanCliff was recently featured on Only in Your State's list of remaining castles in Rhode Island.
-View article here.
+OceanCliff featured on list of castles in Rhode Island

 Located on 10 acres of rolling lawns with spectacular ocean views, OceanCliff is the site of the former Bronson Villa.
 Owned by Arthur Bronson of New York, the Villa was built in 1864 by the architectural firm Peabody & Stearns from Boston who designed the original Breakers and Doris Duke's Rough Point, both located on elegant Bellevue Avenue.
 OceanCliff was used as a summer residence by the Bronsons for several seasons.